SpitSwapula/GultraKill/Cheers.md

 Take heed.
 While I and many others should kneel before you for developing the greatest FPS of a generation, you should be on YOUR knees thanking me for giving you the kind of advice your father probably wasnt around to deliver himself.
 I hope you emerge from your cocoon as a stronger man who can discuss disputes and drive a pursuasive argument to someone.
 And without the safteynet of a mute/block/ban/kick button granted to you by a sanctum you control.

 By having this Git public, I leave the open possibility of people disagreeing with me.
 The possibility of easily finding this tangent rant.
 The risk of its deletion, the sabotage of code.
 Edits.
+Scathing Feedback.
+Bad PR for sure.
+My reputation with friends.
 Everything.

 Its a great risk, but you know what?
 If someone wants to let me know Im in the wrong.
 We will have a conversation.
 Unlike you, even though I have the power to silence anyone who attacks my beliefs, my arguments, this project, and ideas, I wont use said power on them.
 I will use my words.
 And that is the biggest takeaway from all of this, Hakita.